SymfonyCasts/api-platform3/sfcasts/ep1/serialization-tricks.md

 # Serialization Tricks

-We've sort of tricked the system to allow a text description field when we send data.
-This, of course, is made possible thanks to our `setTextDescription()` method, which we added so we could run `nl2br()` on *any* description that's sent to our API. *This* means that the user *sends* a text description field when they're editing or creating a treasure, but then when they're *reading*, we send back a field called `description`.
-And that's totally *fine*.
-You're allowed to have different input fields versus output fields.
-But it *would* be a little cooler if, in this case, *both* of these were called `description`.
+We've sort of tricked the system to allow a `textDescription` field when we send data.
+This is made possible thanks to our `setTextDescription()` method, which we added so we could run `nl2br()` on the description that's sent to our API.
+This means that the user sends a `textDescription` field when editing or creating a treasure... but when they *read* a treasure, we send back a field called `description`.

+And that's totally *fine*: you're allowed to have different input fields versus output fields.
+But it *would* be a bit cooler if, in this case, *both* of were called `description`.

+## SerializedName: Controlling the Field Name

-So... can we control what the *name* of a field is in the serializer?
-The answer: *Absolutely*, and we do this, as you may have predicted, via another attribute.
-This one is called `SerializedName`, and we'll pass it `description`.
-This won't change how the field is *read*, but if we refresh this page and look at the `PUT` endpoint... yep!
-We can *now* send `description`.
+So... can we control what the *name* of a field? *Absolutely*!
+And we do this, as you may have predicted, via another wonderful attribute.
+This one is called `SerializedName`.
+Pass it `description`.

+This won't change how the field is *read*, but if we refresh the docs... and look at the `PUT` endpoint... yep!
+We will now *send* a field called `description`.

+## Constructor Arguments

 What about constructor arguments in our entity?
-Because when we make a `POST` request, for example, we know it's using our setter methods to set all these properties.
-Let's see what happens if we remove the set method.
-Find `setName()` and remove it.
+When we make a `POST` request, for example, we know it uses the setter methods to write the data onto the properties.

+Now try this: find `setName()` and remove it.
 Then find the constructor and add a `string $name` argument there instead.
 Below, say `$this->name = $name`.

-If you think about it from an object-oriented perspective, this field can be set when the object is *created*, but after that, it's read-only.
-Heck, if you wanted to get *really* fancy, you could even add `readonly` to the property.
+From an object-oriented perspective, this field can be set when the object is *created*, but after that, it's read-only.
+Heck, if you wanted to get fancy, you could add `readonly` to the property.

-This is read-only inside of PHP, so let's see what it looks like in our documentation.
-If you open up the `POST` request, it looks like we can *still* send a `name` field.
-We can test this by hitting "Try it out"... and let's talk about that `Giant slinky` we won from a real-life giant in a rather tense poker match.
-It's pretty valuable, has a `coolFactor` of `8`, and we'll give it a `description`.
-Now let's see what happens.
+Let's see what this looks like in our documentation.
+Open up the `POST` endpoint.
+It looks like we can *still* send a `name` field!
+Test this by hitting "Try it out"... and let's add that `Giant slinky` we won from a real-life giant in a rather tense poker match.
+It's pretty valuable, has a `coolFactor` of `8`, and give it a `description`.
+Let's see what happens.
 Hit "Execute" and... it worked!
-And we can see in the response that the `name` was set.
+And we can see in the response that the `name` *was* set.
 How is that possible?

-If you go down and look at the `PUT` endpoint, you'll see that it *does* advertise `name` here, but I'll actually go and look up the ID, which I'm pretty sure was `4`.
-And when we "Execute" this... it *doesn't* change.
-That means it's read-only in our code as well as our API.
-But that raises another question.
-How did the `POST` request work *at all* if we don't have a setter?
-The *answer* is that the serializer is smart enough to set `__construct()` arguments, but the matching is done by `name`.
-The fact that this argument is called `name` and the property is *also* called `name` is what makes this work.
+Well, if you go down and look at the `PUT` endpoint, you'll see that it *does* advertise `name` here.
+But... go up find the id of the treasure we just created - its 4 for me, put 4 in here to edit... then send *just* the name field up to change it.
+And... it *didn't* change!
+Yup, just like with our code, once a `DragonTreasure` is created, the name *can't* be changed.

+But... how did the `POST` request set the name... if there's no setter?
+The *answer* is that the serializer is smart enough to set constructor arguments... *if* the argument name matches the property name.
+Yup, the fact that the arg is called `name` and the property is *also* called `name` is what makes this work.

-For example, let's change this argument to `treasureName` in both places here.
-Now, spin over, refresh, and check out our POST endpoint.
+Watch change the argument to `treasureName` in both places.
+Now, spin over, refresh, and check out the POST endpoint.
 The field is *gone*.
-API Platform sees that we have a `treasureName` field that *could* be sent, but since `treasureName` doesn't correspond to any property, that field doesn't have any serialization groups, so it's not actually used.
+API Platform sees that we have a `treasureName` argument that *could* be sent, but since `treasureName` doesn't correspond to any property, that field doesn't have any serialization groups.
+So it's not used.
 I'll go ahead and change that back to `name`.

-By using `name`, it looks at the `name` property,then reads and uses the serialization groups off of it to figure out if it should be set.
+By using `name`, it looks at the `name` property, and reads *its* serialization groups.
 Pretty cool!

+## Optional Vs Required Constructor Args

-However, there's still one other problem with constructor arguments that I want you to be aware of.
-Let's hit `Try it out` on the `POST` endpoint again.
-Oh, let's actually refresh first to make sure we have fresh documentation.
-Okay, so what happens if our user *doesn't* pass a `name` here at all and they hit "Execute"?
-You can see that it gives us an error with a 400 status code, *but* it's not a very *good* error.
+However, there *is* still one other problem with constructor arguments to be aware of.
+Hit `Try it out` on the `POST` endpoint again.
+Refresh the docs.

+What would happen if our user *doesn't* pass a `name` at all?
+Hit "Execute" to find out.
+Ok!
+We get an error with a 400 status code... *but* it's not a very *good* error.
 It says:

-`Cannot create an instance of App\\Entity\\DragonTreasure from serialized data because its constructor requires parameter \"name\" to be present.`
+> Cannot create an instance of `App\Entity\DragonTreasure` from serialized data
+> because its constructor requires parameter `name` to be present.

-That's... not really helpful.
-What you really want is to allow *validation* to take care of that.
-We'll talk about validation more in a little while, but in order for validation to work, the serializer needs to be able to do its job.
-In this case, I'm just going to allow the `name` argument to be optional.
-Later, we'll add validation to make sure that's set, but this is going to give us a *much* nicer validation error than this one right here.
-If we try that again... that's actually a *worse* error - a 500 error - because it fails in the database.
-But the *point* is that it allowed our object to be created.
-In a few minutes, once we add validation rules, you'll see the really nice error this produces.
+That's... actually *too* technical.
+What we *really* want is to allow *validation* to take care of this... and we'll talk about validation soon.
+But in order for validation to work, the serializer needs to be able to do its job: it needs to

+To allow this, make the `name` argument optional.
+Later, we'll add validation to make sure that's set, which will give us a *much* nicer validation error than.

+Ok, try this now... better!
+Ok, it's *worse* - a 500 error - but we'll fix that with validation in a few minutes.
+The point is: the serializer *was* able to create our object.

 Next: To help us while we're developing, let's add a rich set of data fixtures.
-Then we're going to play with a great feature that API Platform gives us for *free*: *Pagination*.
+Then we'll play with a great feature that API Platform gives us for *free*: *pagination*